-North Carolina does not technically have reciprocity with any other states, meaning that if you are licensed as a psychologist in another state, you cannot automatically transfer your license to North Carolina.
-However, if you meet all the criteria for licensure in North Carolina and you have previously passed the EPPP, it should be relatively easy to become licensed.
-To do this, you will need to fill out a licensure application form ($100), submit to a background check ($38), and complete the Application for Health Services Provider Form ($50).
-Once these have been reviewed and approved, you will also need to take North Carolina State Examination ($200).
+North Carolina does not technically have reciprocity with any other state, meaning that if you are licensed as a psychologist in another state, you cannot automatically transfer your license to North Carolina.
+However, if you meet all the criteria for licensure in the state and you have previously passed the EPPP, it should be relatively easy to become licensed.
+To do this, you will need to fill out an application form ($100), submit to a background check ($38), and complete the HSP application ($50).
+Once these have been reviewed and approved, you will also need to take the North Carolina State Examination ($200).

 Licensed Psychological Associate

 If you’re not sure if a doctoral-level psychology career is for you, but you’re still interested in practicing psychology, there is another option available.
-North Carolina allows graduates of some master’s programs to apply to become Licensed Psychological Associates.
+North Carolina allows graduates of some master’s programs to apply to become licensed as psychological associates.
 To be eligible, you will need to have completed a master’s degree in psychology in a program that requires at least 45 semester credit hours and 500 hours of supervised experience.
-To become a Licensed Psychological Associate, you will still need to take the North Carolina State Examination and will need to obtain a scaled score of at least 440 on the EPPP.
-Licensed Psychological Associates are required to be supervised by a licensed psychologist for many of their clinical activities.
+To become a psychological associate, you will still need to take the state exam and a scaled score of at least 440 on the EPPP.
+Licensed psychological associates are required to be supervised by a licensed psychologist for many of their clinical activities.

-According to the Bureau of Labor Statistics (BLS), the average yearly salary for psychologists in the state of North Carolina (clinical, counseling, school, and “all other” psychologists) is $83,6609.1 Postsecondary psychology teachers earn an average of $77,150 per year.1 Although there are no projections available for clinical, counseling, and school psychologists, the number of “all other” psychologist positions in North Carolina is expected to increase within the next decade, with a projected growth of about 7% between 2016 and 2026.2
+According to the Bureau of Labor Statistics (BLS), the average yearly salary for psychologists in the state of North Carolina (excluding educators) is $82,267.1 Postsecondary psychology teachers earn an average of $80,960 per year.1 Projections Central predicts growth of 10.2% for clinical, counseling, and school psychologists between 2020 and 2030.
+The number of “all other” psychologist positions is expected to increase 8.9%; industrial-organizational psychologists are expected to grow by 5.3%; and postsecondary psychologist teaching positions are expected to grow by 9.6% between 2020 and 2030.2

 Frequently Asked Questions